 On May 1, 1930, in Elkhart County, IN, the 22-year-old Arietta was married to 29-year-old Wayne Lyle Ray (1901-1963), son of Samuel and Cora Frances (Barto) Ray of Kalamazoo.
 Wayne had been married and divorced previously.

-The couple produced at least two children -- twins Marlene Frances Ray and Jacqueline Ray, born on May 13, 1938..
-Sadly, the twins died at age 14 months, a day apart, in early July 1939.
+Sadness cascaded over the family when twins Marlene and Jacqueline, born on May 13, 1938, died at age 14 months, a day apart, in early July 1939.
 Burial was in Kalamazoo.

 Wayne passed away in July 1963 in Michigan.